ppatierno/proposals/122-dynamic-controller-quorum.md

 Patching the `Kafka` custom resource status will trigger nodes rolling and the operator will reconfigure them with the `controller.quorum.bootstrap.servers` field for using the dynamic quorum.

-NOTE: it's not possible to use the `kafka-metadata-quorum.sh` tool with `--replication` to get the directory IDs because, if the cluster is using static quorum, it will return just `AAAAAAAAAAAAAAAAAAAAAA` and not the actual value.
+NOTE: it's not possible to use the `kafka-metadata-quorum.sh` tool with `--replication` to get the directory IDs because, if the cluster is using static quorum, it will return just `AAAAAAAAAAAAAAAAAAAAAA` and not the actual value, because it's using the same Kafka Admin Client API as explained before.

 ## Affected/not affected projects